Last Updated on March 3, 2023 by Jeremy

 But if I am to be honest, the sparkling Pet Nat was my favorite (winner of a Silver in the 2021 Virginia Governor's Cup) as it had a complex flavor profile, notes of lees aging, all while not having the traditionally wild and funky flavors you normally expect from a Pet Nat.
 If you like a solid sparkling white, this one is worth getting a glass of during your visit, and I left with a bottle that we drank all of about three days later.

-Cave Ridge Vineyard is located at 1476 Conicville Road in Mount Jackson.
+Cave Ridge Vineyards is located at 1476 Conicville Road in Mount Jackson.

 The Winery at Kindred Pointe was the last winery I visited in northern Virginia and was unique in that you could pick your own wines for your flight.